kevinusername/Goof3/README.md

 ### Comment Example

-- Single line comments must start with :)
+- Single line comments must start with xD
 - Multiline comments must start with ;) and end with (;

 <table>